leandrofroes/gftrace/README.md

 The gftrace leverages asmstdcall and the way it works to monitor specific fields of the mentioned struct and log it to the user.
 The tool is capable of log the function name, it's parameters and also the return value of each Windows function called by a Golang application.
 All of it with no need to hook a single API function or have a signature for it.

 The tool also tries to ignore all the noise from Golang runtime initialization and only log functions called after it (i.e. functions from the main package).

+Note: I have plans to write more details about it all at some point in the future.

 ## **Installation**